Mimetic Explicit Time Discretiztions: Introduction

-where $E$ is a constant multiple of the classical energy, $\Delta t$ is the discrete time step and $R$ is positive.
-The minus sign introduces a constraint on the time step that is less restrictive than a modest accuracy constraint.

-The main result is that simulations show that the three dimensional scalar wave equation and Maxwell's equations without sources, $Q(t)$ is constant to less than one part in $10^{15}$.
-Additionally, for the scalar wave equation the curl of the velocity is constant to less than one part in $10^{13}$ and the divergence of the electric and magnetic fields are constant to less than one part in $10^{13}$, see {\tt ScalarWave.m} and {\tt Maxwell.m}.
-For an idea of the problems that discretizing Maxwell's equations see \cite{ChristliebTang14}.

-The leapfrog discretization requires that the differential equations be written as a system of first order equations.
-The examples studied are wave equations in the sense that all solutions of the ordinary or partial differential equation will be oscillatory or constant in time.
-Consequently the differential equations have time reversal symmetry
+Sections \ref{Harmonic Oscillator}, \ref{ODEs} and \ref{1D Wave} show how to create time conserved quantities for leapfrog time discretizations for successively more complex problems.
+Section \ref{Harmonic Oscillator} discusses the harmonic oscillator, section \ref{ODEs} discusses constant coefficient linear systems of ordinary differential equations while Section \ref{1D Wave} introduces a staggered in time and space discretization for the one dimensional wave equation.
+It is important that the conserved quantities depend on the time step but converge second order to a conserved quantity for the continuum problem.
+Simulations show that the quantity is conserved to at least one part in $10^{14}$.

-In Section \ref{Harmonic Oscillator} the discussion begins with the harmonic oscillator for which it is well known that the implicit Crank-Nicolson discretization conserves energy, see Appendix \ref{C-N}.
-The oscillator is written as a first order system and discretized using a leap-frog method.
-Then the energy for oscillator is modified to make a conserved quantity.
-Simulation show that this new quantity is conserved to one part in $10^{15}$, see {\tt StaggeredOscillator.m}.
-The time step constraint for stability is far less restrictive than the constraint for accuracy, suggesting that a staggered time step mimetic spatial discretization for linear partial differential equations will be computationally efficient.
+In Section \ref{Harmonic Oscillator} begins with the harmonic oscillator for which it is well known that the implicit Crank-Nicolson discretization conserves a discrete energy, see Appendix \ref{C-N}.
+The oscillator equations are written as a first order system and discretized using a leapfrog scheme.
+Then the continuum energy or Hamiltonian for oscillator are approximated to make a conserved quantity.
+Simulations show that this quantity is conserved to one part in $10^{15}$, see {\tt StaggeredOscillator.m}.
+Keeping the conserved quantity positive gives a time step constraint for stability that is far less restrictive than the constraint for accuracy.